x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/automatically-answer-and-route-calls/create-non-business-hours-navigation-menus.md

 6. On the **UM Auto Attendant** page, click **Save** to save your changes.

-### Use the Shell to enable non-business hours key mappings on a UM auto attendant
+### Use Exchange Online PowerShell to enable non-business hours key mappings on a UM auto attendant

 This example configures a UM auto attendant named `MyAutoAttendant` and enables non-business hours key mappings so that when callers say "After Hours" they will be forwarded to extension number 12345, and if they say "Directions" they will be forwarded to extension number 23456.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -AfterHoursKeyMappingEnabled $true -AfterHoursKeyMapping "AfterhoursOperator,12345","Directions,23456"